bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 To get contributors to your project it has to be popular enough so people see it and contribute.

-Creating a popular open source project isn’t just a want but a need.
+Creating a popular open-source project isn’t just a want but a need.

-If a project has contributors but no popularity, it’s likely created by a company for internal use and was open sourced.
+If a project has contributors but no popularity, it’s likely created by a company for internal use and was open-sourced.

-Otherwise, only popular open source projects have contributors.
+Otherwise, only popular open-source projects have contributors.

 # Well Designed README